-In response to the COVID-19 pandemic in 2020 the Partnership formed three emergency response working groups.
+In response to the COVID-19 pandemic, the Partnership has formed three emergency response working groups.

 These groups are addressing the following areas of need: